mickknutson/SITE_BOOTCAMP_QA/StudentWork/Hisham/Project_01/README.md

 * We Started deviding tasks between the team members.
 * Each team member started working on his individual task.
 * We shared and helped each other.
-* We combined our work and made a demo ready version.
+* We combined our work and made a demo-ready version.

 ### Problem-Solving Strategy